DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Multiple implementations of the protocol described in this document have been developed and verified for interoperability.

-A comprehensive list of known implementations can be found at [DNSCrypt protocol implementations](https://dnscrypt.info/implementations).
+A comprehensive list of known implementations can be found at [](https://dnscrypt.info/implementations).

 # Security considerations